 That’s why I came up with this list.
-You’ll find a detailed description with pictures of the 16 best designs out there.
-So, without any further ado, let’s dive right in!
+I’ve included a detailed description with pictures of some of the best designs out there.
+Let’s dive right in!

 Keep It Simple

 It’s better to keep your living room simple and sleek.
-Therefore, if you want to hang planters from the ceiling of your living room, you should go as minimal as possible.
+Therefore, if you want to hang planters from the ceiling of your living room, I suggest going as minimal as possible by using a toggle bolt with a swag hook.

 Use A Tree Branch As A Hanger

-There’s nothing cooler than using earthy tree branches to hang plants.
+There’s nothing cooler than using earthy tree branches to hang plants with the help of an S hook or a toggle bolt with a swag hook.
 It’s like you’re recycling nature!
-However, make sure to select a suitable branch.
-Test its sturdiness before you actually hang it.
+However, you need to make sure to select a suitable branch.
+I suggest testing its weight capacity before you actually hang it and don’t apply too much weight.

-A kitchen garden with these branches would be amazing!
+I think that a kitchen garden with these branches as ceiling joists would be amazing!
 This way, you’ll easily have fresh herbs whenever you need to flavor your dishes.
 You can check out my article on the best indoor herb garden ideas with pictures.

 Hang On Ceiling And Match On Ground

-If you plan to hang plants from the ceiling, you might as well put some on the ground, too.
-As you can see, this arrangement has multiple pots attached to rods with macramé hangers.
+If you plan to hang plants from the ceiling, I think that putting some on the ground, depending on how much floor space you have, is pretty much a given.
+This particular arrangement has multiple hanging plants attached to macramé hangers that look like ceiling joists.

 On the ground, a bunch of rectangular pots are aligned to give the feeling of a raised bed.
-You could also make them slightly bigger to be symmetrical with the hangers.
+You could also make them slightly bigger to be symmetrical with the hanging plants.

 Use Devil’s Ivy

-Despite its odd name, devil’s ivy is among the most beautiful plants you can hang from your ceiling.
+Despite its odd name, I think that devil’s ivy is among the most beautiful hanging plants you can hang from your ceiling.
 Its most prominent feature lies in its leaves.
 They literally look like hearts!
-I can’t think of anything that feels warmer and more welcoming.

-Always think about fitting your plants naturally within your interior, rather than crafting something special to accommodate them.
+I suggest always thinking about fitting your hanging plants naturally within your interior, rather than crafting something special to accommodate them.

-Take this kitchen for example — it has plants placed on wooden shelves that are hung by rustic chains.
+Take this kitchen for example — it has plants placed on hanging planter shelves that are hung with the help of rustic chains and swag hooks or even a toggle bolt with a swag hook.
 This way, you can use the shelves for plants, as well as the kitchen supplies.
-This will make everything feel in place without any clutter whatsoever.

-You can grow mint in one of these pots so that you can have it fresh anytime you want.
+I suggest growing mint in one of these pots.
 If you need more tips, check out my detailed article on how to grow and water mint.

 Craft A Macramé Hanger

-Vining plants are the perfect choice for such a design.
-I like the way the plant in this picture trails down one side only.
+I think that vining plants are the perfect choice for such a design.
+I like the way the hanging plant in this picture trails down one side only while being hooked on the toggle bolt with the swag hook on top.
 This detail is elegant and eye-catching!

-This image is taken from Kith’s store in Los Angeles.
-If you cycle through the rest of the images, you’ll see the rest of this amazing design.
-It features a metal platform that’s fixed to the ceiling with multiple poles.
-Different kinds of vining plants are placed on the platform.
+This image is taken from Kith’s store in Los Angeles, as you can see on Deezen, an architecture and design magazine .
+If you go through the rest of the images, you’ll see the rest of this amazing design.
+It features a metal platform that’s fixed to the ceiling with multiple poles hanging from a ceiling joist.
+Different kinds of vining plants are placed on the platform, which seems to be the ceiling joist.

-This design is often used commercially, but it can be used in the home if there’s enough space.
+This design is often used commercially, but I think that it can be used in the home if there’s enough space.

 Make A Simple Hanger From Loops

 Back to simple and minimalist ideas.
-This DIY hanger is made from simple hoops and ropes.
-This version hangs the plant by a bottom hoop in which the planter tightly fits.
+This DIY hanger is made from simple hoops and ropes with the help of a toggle bolt with a swag hook.
+This version hangs the hanging plant by a bottom hoop in which the planter tightly fits.

-Although it looks stunning, this design will somewhat limit your choice of pot size.
-Instead, you can consider replacing the bottom hoop with a wooden board to act as a shelf.
+Although it looks stunning, I think that this design will somewhat limit your choice of pot size.
+Instead, I suggest replacing the bottom hoop with a wooden board to act as a hanging planter.

 Place Them As Drapes

-How to hang plants on wall?
+How to hang plants on a wall?
 Just mount them on a nail!
-This idea is a simple yet stunning method to decorate any room in your house.
-It fits the bedroom the most, as it gives a warm feeling when placed next to a window.
+This idea is a simple method to decorate any room in your house, as you’ll only need your trusty drill and drill bit, as well as a toggle bolt with a swag hook to attach the pot to the wall.
+I think that it fits the bedroom the most, as it gives a warm feeling when placed next to a window.

 Use Mini Shelves

-It uses a simple curved rod to fix a wooden board to the wall.
-You can place the pot on top of the shelves or you can make a hole that the pot can fit in.
-Either way, tiering the shelves will add a lot to the overall view.
+It uses a simple curved plant hook to attach a wooden board to the wall.
+You can place the pot on top of the shelves or you can make a hole with a drill bit that the pot can fit in.

 These plants are different types of succulents.
-Their compact and tidy nature is optimal for such a design.
+I believe that their compact and tidy nature is optimal for such a design.

 Or Use Macrame Shelves

-This is another way to use mini mountable shelves.
-A wooden board is drilled in all four corners.
+This is another way to use mini-mountable shelves, with the help of a swag hook.
+A wooden board is drilled in all four corners, creating a hanging planter.
 This way, the ropes will hold the shelf without tilting.

 Now Add A Ring